Motivic cohomology of equicharacteristic schemes: Introduction

+\begin{remark}[Cdh-motivic cohomology] The order of logic of \cite{BachmannElmantoMorrow} requires introducing and studying the cdh-local left Kan extension of classical motivic cohomology, which we denote by $\bb Z(j)^\sub{cdh}$, before the eventual equivalence $\bb Z(j)^\sub{cdh}\quis \bb Z(j)^\bb A$ can be established.
+For the sake of the present article, readers who wish to bypass the motivic homotopy theoretic definition of $\bb Z(j)^\bb A$ can simply redefine it to be $\bb Z(j)^\sub{cdh}$; we implicitly did this in the first version of the article by working throughout with $\bb Z(j)^\sub{cdh}$ but now feel that it does not notationally reflect the conceptual dichotomy between non-$\bb A^1$-invariant and $\bb A^1$-invariant motivic cohomologies. \end{remark}

-The theory of this paper is designed so that, for any qcqs equicharacteristic scheme $X$, the canonical map $\K(X)\to\KH(X)$ is compatible with the motivic filtrations on each side, thereby inducing comparison maps from the new non-$\bb A^1$-invariant motivic cohomology to the $\bb A^1$-invariant, cdh-local theory.
+$\bb A^1$-motivic cohomology fits into an Atiyah--Hirzebruch spectral sequence converging to $\KH$-theory, with finite coefficients it is related to \'etale and syntomic cohomology, and one of the deepest theorems of \cite{BachmannElmantoMorrow} shows that it is represented by the zeroth slice of the unit $1_X\in\SH(X)$.
+Overall, $\bb A^1$-motivic cohomology satisfies a variant of Beilinson and Lichtenbaum's vision, after imposing $\bb A^1$-invariance everywhere, and we have no doubt that it is the ``correct'' theory of $\bb A^1$-invariant motivic cohomology.
+The theory of the present paper is designed so that, for any qcqs equicharacteristic scheme $X$, the canonical map $\K(X)\to\KH(X)$ is compatible with the motivic filtrations on each side, thereby inducing comparison maps from the new not-necessarily-$\bb A^1$-invariant motivic cohomology to the $\bb A^1$-motivic cohomology.
 This comparison map has the following properties, thereby refining to the level of motivic cohomology known comparisons between $\K$-theory and $\KH$-theory: